Butkii025/Mimic-e-commerce-platform-/README.md

 # 🛍️ Myntra Clone

 A responsive e-commerce web application inspired by [Myntra](https://www.myntra.com), built using HTML, CSS.
-This clone replicates core shopping features with a clean UI and dynamic interactions.
+This clone replicates a clean UI and dynamic interactions.

 ## 🚀 Features